turingschool/curriculum-site/module3/projects/rancid_tomatillos/technical_requirements.md

 | Homepage | `/` |
 | Movie Details | `/:movieId`, where `movieId` is the `id` of the movie being displayed |

+**You should also implement a short error message for the case of a user visiting a non-existent route**

 **User Stories**
 - As a user, when I click on a movie and the details page is rendered, the URL updates to reflect that movie's unique ID
 - As a user, when I go back to the main page, the URL changes back to `/`
   - I can click the browser forward & back arrows to navigate the application
+- As a user, when I visit `/potatoes` or another invalid route, I see a friendly error message telling me this page doesn't exist

 💡 Hint - Can we remove the `onClick` event on your movie posters altogether now that we are using `Links` and `Routes`?
 Yes!
 Yes, we can!